-For this reason, the Strategic Director, Corporate Services and Governance will only approve payment of a market supplement for an initial period of two years subject to review.
+For this reason, the Strategic Director, Corporate Services & Governance will only approve payment of a market supplement for an initial period of up to two years subject to review, or up to five years in recruitment cases.
 Human Resources will then assess the need to continue the payment using comparative benchmarking data.
-The decision to continue the payment rests with the Strategic Director, Corporate Services and Governance.
+The decision to continue the payment rests with the Strategic Director, Corporate Services & Governance.

-8. Conditions Applicable to Market Supplements
+8. Conditions applicable to market supplements